- 2025 Sustainability Plan

-Candace Le Roy: Executive Director
+Candace Le Roy, Executive Director

 Guiding the institution-wide approach to sustainability leadership, Candace consults on risks and opportunities to integrate sustainability into the University's core business.
 Over her 16 years at SFU Candace has been dedicated to facilitating University-wide efforts to innovate and contribute meaningfully and measurably to the shift toward a regenerative, circular, and equitable society and economy.
 Candace works collaboratively with partners both within and outside the University to identify, develop, and deliver major cross portfolio projects that contribute to this work.

-Kayla Blok: Associate Director
+Kayla Blok, Associate Director

 Kayla oversees the implementation and project management of SFU 2025, SFU's institution wide five year strategic sustainability plan.
 She facilitates multi-stakeholder collaboration from across the SFU community to advance climate action and carbon reduction in alignment with the strategic priorities of the University.

-Kim Thee: Manager, Student Learning and Leadership
+Kim Thee, Manager, Student Learning and Leadership (on leave)

 Supporting the personal, professional, and leadership development of student sustainability leaders, Kim advances the education, preparation, and development of the next generation of sustainability leaders and changemakers, and promotes the integration of sustainability across the full spectrum of curriculum and co-curriculum.